DavidGCalles/Back-Arquetipo/readme.md

 1. Go to: https://console.cloud.google.com/run
 1. Select your project.
-1. Click on deploy container and then service, service [insertar imagen deploycontainer.png]
+1. Click on deploy container and then service, service
-1. Implement from Github [selectgithub.png]
+1. Implement from Github

 ### Core Configuration
-1. Configure minimal Cloud Build (is mandatory)[setupcloudbuild]
+1. Configure minimal Cloud Build (is mandatory)
     1. Connect your github if its not connected.
     1. Select the repository (the fork of the arquetype on which the app is developed)
     1. Push Next.
 Select Dockerfile build type
-1. Configure name and region (important on pricing and time response)[configureService.png]
+1. Configure name and region (important on pricing and time response)
     1. With auth, we select allow unauthenticated invocations because we want the service to be public.
 1. Select CPU allocation and scaling.
 Its an important section because it has influence in pricing and time response.
     1. Take care with autoscaling.
 If you set it to 1, you will always have 1 instance up.